If you’re ready to get rid of unwanted body hair for good, laser hair removal might be your next step.

 7. How to prep for laser hair removal

-For laser removal to work, there needs to be some hair remaining—so avoid depilatory creams and waxing ahead of your appointment.
+For laser removal to work, there needs to be some hair remaining—so if you've been wondering how does Nair work alongside laser, the answer is it doesn't.
+Avoid depilatory creams and waxing ahead of your appointment.
 However, Dr. Chaudhry says it’s typical you’ll be asked to shave first, “so that blunt hair does not create a problem with the high beam laser.”

 “As we are very much concerned about the sensitivity of the skin, no dermatological preparation—like sunscreen or a skin whitening agent—should be used before the procedure,” he adds.
 Other things to avoid include excess sun exposure and blood-thinning medications.
 Your dermatologist will be able to advise on how to prep appropriately ahead of your laser hair removal session.